PlagueTR/NoisyCreepers/README.md

 ✅ - Supported ⏳ - Planned ❌ - Not supported

 Notes:
-Latest mod version is written in parentheses
+Latest mod version is written in parentheses<br>
 ¹: **From 26.1 to 26.1.2 [Quilt]** users should use Quilt 0.30.0-beta.4 or above since mod menu now requires Fabric 0.18.4

 [fabric]: https://fabricmc.net